Hutchinson County, South Dakota: Politics

 Like most of South Dakota, Hutchinson County is overwhelmingly Republican.
-Only one Democratic presidential candidate – Franklin D. Roosevelt in his 1932 landslide – has ever carried the county.
+Only one Democratic presidential candidate – Franklin D. Roosevelt in his 1932 landslide – has carried the county.
 Surprisingly, in the 1928 and 1972 Republican landslides Hutchinson County actually voted more Democratic than the nation at-large due to German Lutheran anti-Prohibition voting for Al Smith in the first case and a strong “favorite son” vote for George McGovern in the latter.
-Apart from these two hugely anomalous cases, only four Democrats have ever topped forty percent of the county's vote, and only four statewide Republican nominees failed to win a majority.
+Apart from these cases, only four Democrats have topped forty percent of the county's vote, and only four statewide Republican nominees failed to win a majority.